 Looking Ahead: What Tax Changes in 2026?

 An important consideration for current HELOC planning involves the scheduled expiration of Tax Cuts and Jobs Act provisions.
 The current restrictions on HELOC interest deductibility are set to expire after December 31, 2025.
-If Congress does not extend these provisions, tax rules would revert to pre-2018 law, allowing HELOC interest deductions regardless of how funds are used, subject to dollar limitations (Internal Revenue Service, 2025).
+If Congress does not extend these provisions, tax rules would revert to pre-2018 law, allowing HELOC interest deductions regardless of how funds are used, subject to dollar limitations, according to the IRS.

 However, Congress could extend or modify the Tax Cuts and Jobs Act before its expiration.
 Homeowners should monitor legislative developments and consult with tax professionals about potential changes that could affect their specific situations.